RSS

 Time and again, painting is one of the most basic yet profitable home fix-ups.
 There’s virtually nothing a coat of paint won’t fix, especially if you plan to sell your home within a few years.

-Professionally, painting the home’s exterior costs an average of $8,250 and recoups nearly 100% of its price.
+On average, professionally painting the home’s exterior costs $8,250 and recovers nearly 100% of the cost.
 But that’s not the good part of the painting.

-Studies also show that painting has a significant impact on reducing the time it takes to sell.
+Studies also show that painting significantly reduces the time to sell.
 Reducing time to market means saving thousands in interest, taxes, and other overhead costs associated with maintaining your home and mortgage during the “for sale” period.

 Rather than spending money on your home’s less visible “infrastructure” issues, you’re frequently better off fixing the cracked front steps and painting the entry and front door.